Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 This is probably the most time-consuming step to getting your turf free of noxious smells.
-More than likely, if you used a different infill before switching to an anti-odor brand, old residual infill could be responsible for causing bad smells to linger.
+More than likely, if you used a different infill before switching to an anti-odor brand, the old residual infill could be responsible for lingering bad smells.
 The best solution is to install an odor-fighting infill, like Envirofill, in the first place.
 That’s because adding an odor-fighting infill on top of your old, smelly infill won’t fix matters.
 If you are in the position of switching between infills, though, do everything you can to get out the old gunk before putting in your new infill.

 For turf that’s smelling a bit too much like dog pee for your liking, use an enzyme-based solution to give it a good deep clean.
-Enzymes are essential because uric acid, urea’s similarly ammonia-rich counterpart, is not water soluble — meaning water alone won’t help you get rid of it.
-An enzyme-based solution will speed up the ammonia production that’s already happening, helping it (and that pesky smell) to quickly evaporate.
+Enzymes are essential because uric acid, urea’s similarly ammonia-rich counterpart, is not water-soluble — meaning water alone won’t help you eliminate it.
+An enzyme-based solution will speed up the ammonia production that’s already happening, helping it (and that pesky smell) to evaporate quickly.

 Note also that most enzyme cleaners don’t require any brushing or scrubbing — just a simple rinse.
 If brushing does seem necessary, you’ll want to check with your turf installer beforehand to be sure you won’t damage your turf’s fibers.

-Finally, let your turf dry completely, as installing infill with moisture present can be challenging.
+Finally, let your turf dry thoroughly, as installing an infill with moisture present can be challenging.

 For the full anti-odor effect of Envirofill, be sure to use the recommended amount of two to three pounds of infill per square foot, at a minimum.
 Sticking to just one pound of infill per square foot of turf won’t provide enough coverage to fight off odors.